allofmex/jw-accounting_autofill/README.md

 ##### Note

 If you experience failures in script, try again.
 It may have been a timeout issue.
+Also make sure you closed all browser windows that were opened previously by this tool.

 To remove all temporary data / Cookies / ..., use tools "Clear cache..." option or delete folder `tmp`.
 (This will require you to relogin on next run!)